VIDEO: Creating Secure Infant Attachment

 Be immediately available to reconnect following a conflict.
 Conflict can be especially disturbing for children with attachment disorders.
 After a conflict or tantrum where you've had to discipline your child, be ready to reconnect as soon as they're ready.
 This reinforces your consistency and love, and will help your child develop a trust that you'll be there through thick and thin.

 Own up to mistakes and initiate repair.
 When you let frustration or anger get the best of you or you do something you realize is insensitive, quickly address the mistake.
 Your willingness to take responsibility and make amends can strengthen the attachment bond.
-Children with reactive attachment disorder or other attachment issues need to learn that although you may not be perfect, they will be loved, no matter what.
+Children with attachment issues need to learn that although you may not be perfect, they will be loved, no matter what.

 Try to maintain predictable routines and schedules.
-A child with an attachment disorder won't instinctively rely on loved ones, and may feel threatened by transition and inconsistency—for example when traveling or during school vacations.
+A child with an attachment disorder won't instinctively rely on loved ones, and may feel threatened by transition and inconsistency—when traveling or during school vacations, for example.
 A familiar routine or schedule can provide comfort during times of change.

 A child who has not bonded early in life will have a hard time accepting love, especially physical expressions of love.
 But you can help them learn to accept your love with time, consistency, and repetition.
 Trust and security come from seeing loving actions, hearing reassuring words, and feeling comforted over and over again.

 Identify actions that feel good to your child.
 If possible, show your child love through rocking, cuddling, and holding—attachment experiences they missed out on earlier.
 But always be respectful of what feels comfortable and good to your child.
 In cases of previous abuse, neglect, and trauma, you may have to go very slowly because your child may be very resistant to physical touch.